 If you have tilting or sinking crawl space supports, too few supports, moist, rotting wood, sagging, sloping, or uneven floors, cracks in interior drywall, or door and window frames that are skewed and unlevel, it's time to call in a professional.

-At Total Foundation Solutions, we specialize in stabilizing sinking crawl spaces.
-We can install crawl space supports to ensure that your structure is properly stabilized while also adding an encapsulation system to prevent mold and rot.
+At Total Foundation Solutions, we specialize in stabilizing sinking and sagging crawl spaces.
+Our Erie repair contractors can install crawl space supports to ensure that your structure is properly stabilized while also adding an encapsulation system to prevent mold and rot.
 If you're interested in crawl space repair for your home, give us a call today to get a free estimate in Edinboro, Warren, Erie and the nearby areas!

 A floor joist shows signs of compression due to the weight of the home -- and too few support posts.

 - Fast, year-round installation: The SmartJack® can be installed year-round, with installations completed in about a day.
 There's no waiting time for concrete to cure!

 - Stronger crawl space support: Our crawl space support system can support vertical loads exceeding 60,000 pounds, which is far stronger than conventional concrete repairs.